The Need for Antimicrobial Solutions

-Unlike other antimicrobial substances such as silver and copper, zinc-based additives are broad spectrum antimicrobials, effective against not just bacteria but also the growth of fungi including mold, mildew and algae.
+Unlike other antimicrobial substances such as silver and copper, zinc-based additives are broad spectrum antimicrobials.
+This means they are effective against not just bacteria but also the growth of fungi including mold, mildew and algae.

 Zinc pyrithione was first developed in the 1930s and is heralded for its antifungal and antibacterial properties.
 It is commonly used today as a main ingredient in anti-dandruff shampoos and over-the-counter treatments for skin conditions.
 Zinc pyrithione is also used in paints, textiles and polymer products to inhibit the growth of bacteria and fungi on susceptible surfaces.